eurus13/T440P-32GB/README.md

-##Action:
+## Action:

-I have changed the files decompiled assembly files, but have put them back into assembly or binary.
+I have changed the col addressing decompiled assembly files, but have not put them back into assembly or binary.

 P.S. the docs folder is loaded with gathered info that makes reference to obscure codes and settings related to the MRC and MC